-Trena Prater just completed her second year as Iowa’s primary hitting coach.
-Prater was announced as assistant softball coach on July 3, 2018.
+Trena Prater just completed her fourth year as Iowa’s primary hitting coach.
+Prater was announced as assistant softball coach on July 3, 2018, she was promoted to associate head coach on July 1, 2021.

 Prater’s impact as hitting coach was felt immediately in 2020.
 Despite the season being cancelled after 22 games due to Covid-19, Iowa was ranked third in the Big Ten in batting (.283) and had a player leading the conference in batting average.